dpranke/typ/README.rst

   - test tests failing a second time
   - test failing uploads

+- MainTestCase.check() improvements:

+  - check all arguments and show all errors at once
+  - make multi-line regexp matches easier to follow

+- --debugger improvements:

+  - make it work w/ Python3
+  - make it skip the initial breakpoint
+  - make it play nicely w/ TestCase.check()

 - Write documentation

 - Write tests for different configurations: